DataCurationNetwork/curation-curriculum/Specialized Data Types/Geospatial/Instructor Notes/3_Common_GIS_Data_Types_Instructor_Notes.md

 lines, and polygons that we stack on top of each other to build our representation of the physical world.

-1. OpenStreetMap is an exception to this rule where all geometries are
-    > in one dataset or data file.
+1. OpenStreetMap is an exception to this rule where all geometries are in one dataset or data file.

-**10: Slide Title: Vector Data Common File Types (2 minutes)**
+### Slide 10: Slide Title: Vector Data Common File Types (2 minutes)

 These are some common file types that you will see for vector data structures.

 1. Note these are vector only formats (except geodatabase).
-Later we
-    > will se formats that accommodate both vector and raster
+Later we will se formats that accommodate both vector and raster

 2. See the cheat sheet as a handy reference